Why Are You Losing Muscle On A GLP-1

 Factor #4: Chronic Stress and Sleep Disruption

 Women over 40 are often carrying an enormous load.
-Career, family, health concerns, the mental weight of midlife transitions — and on top of all of it, the sleep disruptions that come with hormonal shifts.
+Career, family + aging parents, health concerns, the mental weight of midlife transitions — and on top of all of it, the sleep disruptions that come with hormone shifts.
 Night sweats, racing thoughts, early waking.
 Most of my clients are running on chronically poor sleep by the time they come to me.

 Here’s the physiology: poor sleep elevates cortisol.
 Elevated cortisol promotes visceral fat storage and accelerates muscle breakdown.
 It also increases appetite for exactly the foods that drive insulin resistance.
 This is a metabolic environment that is, by design, muscle-hostile — and it was in place long before any therapeutic intervention entered the picture.